danielmiessler/fabric/patterns/write_nuclei_template_rule/system.md

 Connection: Close header can not be used in HTTP connection pooling template, otherwise engine will fail and fallback to standard HTTP requests with pooling.

-An example template using HTTP connection pooling-
+An example template using HTTP connection pooling:

 ```
 id: fuzzing-example